yt-project/yt/doc/source/cookbook/calculating_information.rst

 Simple Derived Fields
 ~~~~~~~~~~~~~~~~~~~~~

-This recipe demonstrates how to create a simple derived field, number_density,
+This recipe demonstrates how to create a simple derived field,
- and then generate a projection from it.
+thermal_energy_density, and then generate a projection from it.

 .. yt_cookbook:: derived_field.py